I’m not the girl that loves being alone.

 Of course, I didn’t have to do anything.

 At twenty-five, I had all the time in the world, right?
 Everyone either told me I was too young to think about commitment or asking why I hadn’t found a good guy already and I wasn’t getting any younger.

 But since I looked young, I -mostly- got that I “had plenty of time and I should have fun while I still could!”
 I wasn’t sure which message to listen to, but I did my best to smile and nod and try to do what I was expected of me.
 Ah, well, nobody ever said adults made sense.

 I had choices, even back then.

 I could have let him go.
 Found someone else that could have provided me “everything.”
-Or I could stay with him, and limit my other options.
+Or play the field.
+Find a lovely non-attached polyamorous dom(me) and probably had a harem of poly sisters.
+Or I could stay with Him.
 I looked around– and I chose to try to see what would happen with him, because I honestly got more from this “casual,” part time relationship than any “real” relationship I’d tried in the past.

 Turns out it’s not so bad settling when you’re settling into something warm and wonderful.
 And he was wonderful.
 I came to understand that I didn’t really need more than him.
 He was so much!
 I loved him, and he loved me.
 What more could I really want?